Student Right To Know (Completion Rates)

 Transfer Rate: A student is included in the Transfer Rate if, within the three-year tracking period, they transferred to another postsecondary institution prior to receiving a certificate or degree or becoming “transfer-prepared”.

-The table below compares Golden West College’s Completion and Transfer Rates to the statewide community college average.
+The table below compares Golden West College’s Completion and Transfer Rates to the statewide community college average for Fall 2016 cohort.

 GWC State Wide